doc4d/4d-web-studio/docs/events.md

 ## Events

 Events are usually used as a means of triggering certain behaviors.
-They are used in conjuction with methods and class functions.
+They are used in conjunction with methods and class functions.

 For example, if the user clicks a button on a webpage, you can choose how to react.
 Events can also be triggered when a datasource is updated.

 ![alt-text](img/events.png)

-In 4D WebStudio, events are used to execute code on the 4D server.
-There's no need to write additional Javascript code.
+With 4D Web Studio, events are used to execute code on the 4D server.

+## Triggering events

+Events can be triggered:

+* When certain actions are taken on your components
+* When a webform is loaded
+* When a datasource is updated on the client side

-Events are executed in the defined order, and you can map class functions to several events or one event to several class functions.
+You can map one class function to several events, or one event to several class functions.

+Events are executed in their defined order.

 ## 4D class functions and project methods

+## ORDA Classes

+The flow of data in the studio is handled through data model classes.
+See [ORDA classes](https://developer.4d.com/docs/en/ORDA/ordaClasses.html) for more information.

+## 4D classes

-4D class functions allow you to set the behavior of your components.
+Some classes available only in the studio allow you to set the behavior of your components.
+They are instantiated using 4D commands.

-For example, to display or hide a component when an event occurs, you can use the [4D.WebFormItem class functions](../API/web-form-editor/WebFormItemClass.md)
+For example, to display or hide a component when an event occurs, you can use the [4D.WebFormItem class functions](../API/web-form-editor/WebFormItemClass.md).

-### Using project methods
+## Using project methods

-We recommend using class functions over methods, but you can still use your project methods as REST functions in 4D Web Studio.
+We recommend using class functions over methods, but you can still use your project methods as REST functions in the studio.

 To be used in 4D Web Studio, project methods must be defined as Datastore, Dataclass, Entity or Entity selection class functions.